PsKalsi19/Is-your-birthday-lucky/README.md

 > Bonus Work Done
 - Error handling for not allowing user to select dob if that date exceeds current date.
-- Added privacy notice.(Not sure if I did it correctly.)
+- Added privacy notice.(Not sure if I did it correctly)